wheelsbot7/Spectre/src/content/posts/ultrakill-themes.md

 Right off the bat, ULTRAKILL does not demand the level of seriousness I am about to give it.
 There are a million examples I could point to, from the sandbox literally being gm_construct to the museum that allows you to pick up and throw marketable plushies of everyone who worked on the game.
-My persona favorite has to be `A R M B O Y ! ! !`, a secret enemy that has the audacity to be placed next to a book.
+My personal favorite has to be `A R M B O Y ! ! !`, a secret enemy that has the audacity to be placed next to a book.
 In ULTRAKILL, books are usually used to convey lore.
 They're some of the only holdable objects with 0 gameplay purpose, their exclusive